ausomely/ames/README.md

 ## Limitations
 Disclaimer: Nodejs is a completely new environment I am currently learning and my skills in JavaScript are purely academic.
-The learning curve to set up the nodejs server took some time to understand and review what was needed.
+The learning curve to set up the nodejs server took some time to understand and review what was needed to complete the coding exercise as a whole.

 Expending most of my time continuing to learn Nodejs and new libraries, I realized that my approach and code is naive.
 I used a lot of separate arrays to store elements and iterated over many of them via for loops and built in forEach functionality.
 I could have optimized the way I reformated the Patent Portfolio data by using different data structures such as a dictionary or map objects to organize and manipulate ***metrics***.